ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 When ChordPro detects errors while analyzing a song, it will use this format to show diagnostic messages.

-In the format, `%f` will be replaced by the song file name, `%n` by the line number in the file where the error was detected, `%m` by the diagnostig message, and `%l` will be replaced by the original content of the line.
+In the format, `%f` will be replaced by the song file name, `%n` by the line number in the file where the error was detected, `%m` by the diagnostic message, and `%l` will be replaced by the original content of the line.

     "diagnostics" : {
         "format" : "\"%f\", line %n, %m\n\t%l",